Protesters defy Myanmar security forces as UN action urged - WTMJ

 The Security Council took no immediate action.
 Council diplomats said Britain circulated a draft presidential statement for consideration, a step below a legally binding resolution.

-Any kind of coordinated action at the U.N. will be difficult since two permanent members of the Security Council, China and Russia, are likely to veto it.
+Any kind of coordinated action at the U.N. will be difficult because two permanent members of the Security Council, China and Russia, are likely to veto it.

 Schraner Burgener, a veteran Swiss diplomat, said she hopes to visit Myanmar and use her “good offices” to find a peaceful solution through dialogue.

+Meanwhile, the U.S. State Department said Friday that the government has taken action to prevent Myanmar’s military from improperly accessing more than $1 billion in Myanmar government funds held in the United States.

-The action by YouTube to remove the military channels came as the platform said it is watching for any further content that might violate its rules.
+And YouTube removed five channels run by Myanmar’s military for violating its guidelines and said it is watching for any further violations.
 It earlier pulled dozens of channels as part of an investigation into content uploaded in a coordinated influence campaign.

-The decision by YouTube followed Facebook’s earlier announcement that it has removed all Myanmar military-linked pages from its site and from Instagram, which it also owns.
+The decision by YouTube followed Facebook’s earlier announcement that it has removed all Myanmar military-linked pages from its site and Instagram, which it owns.

 Many cases of targeted brutality by security forces in the streets have been captured in photos and videos that have circulated widely on social media.
 Videos have showed security forces shooting people at point-blank range and chasing down and savagely beating demonstrators.